-There is also a third way to track content in more complicated situations.
-Automatic scenario will track clicks as a visitor interaction, but sometimes other activity may interest you more (e.g. hovering the mouse over a submit button of a form).
-In such scenarios you would like to enable automatic content impression tracking but trigger interaction tracking manually.
-Function trackContentInteractionNode lets you do that without the need to provide content name, piece and target in the call (it generates those values in the same way as the automatic method).
+There is also a third way for successful the content tracking in more complicated situations.
+Automatic scenario will track clicks as a visitor interaction, but sometimes other activity may interest you more.
+Hovering the mouse over an element of submiting a form.
+In such scenario you would like to enable automatic content impression tracking but track interaction manually.